can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

       plist))
 ```

-This conditional is not that elgan by itself, but the general pattern
+This conditional is not that elegant by itself, but the general pattern
-proved to be very useful and I used in in many different places.
+proved to be very useful and I used it in many different places.

-Once I got an even in livejournal view of it the publish function
+Once I got an even in Livejournal view of it the publish function
 itself becomes really simple:

 ```common_lisp